Hurricane Dorian bears down on Bahamas with 160 mph winds as islands hunker down, 'taking no chances'

 Florida Gov. Ron DeSantis asked Floridians to keep the Bahamas in their thoughts while also preparing for whatever impacts Dorian may bring.

 "The Bahamas are going to get absolutely leveled by this thing because this thing's a strong storm.
 The Bahamas are flat," DeSantis said Saturday.
-They got no defense to this storm and it's going to churn over there; it's going to dump perhaps two feet of rain on the Bahamas."
+They got no defense to this storm and it's going to churn over there; it's going to dump perhaps 2 feet of rain on the Bahamas."

 DORIAN NEARS BAHAMAS BRINGING 150 MPH WINDS, THREAT OF STORM SURGE; TRUMP WARNS IT COULD BE AMONG 'STRONGEST' TO HIT IN DECADES